chef-boneyard/delivery_self_guided_trial/new_cookbook.md

         git add .
         git commit -m 'Initial Commit'
-  * Initializes a git repo and create a master branch with an initial commit.
+  * Initializes a git repo and creates a master branch with an initial commit.

 3. Get a Delivery API token